 - Every function with a candidate list that includes that LP must have a unique UID.
-All UIDs in that LP must be unique. - · You must either specify the UID keyword on the FUNCTION statement or let IOCP pick a default UID value.
-The default UID numbers chosen by IOCP will not interfere with any specified UID numbers.

-When a function has a candidate list that contains both LPs that have UUID checking enabled and LPs with UUID checking disabled, the uniqueness only applies to the partitions that have UUID checking enabled.
+All UIDs in that LP must be unique. - You must either specify the UID keyword on the FUNCTION statement or let IOCP pick a default UID value.
+The default UID numbers chosen by IOCP will not interfere with any specified UID numbers. - If you specified a value for count in the FID parameter, the UID parameter plus the number of FIDs specified in the count parameter of the FID keyword minus 1, must not exceed hexadecimal FFFF.
+Also, the range of UUID values cannot result in a duplicate UUID value in a partition with UUID checking enabled. - When a function has a candidate list that contains both LPs that have UUID checking enabled and LPs with UUID checking disabled, the uniqueness only applies to the partitions that have UUID checking enabled.